baldurk/renderdoc/docs/in_application_api.rst

 .. cpp:function:: uint32_t ShowReplayUI()

-    This function request that the currently connected replay UI raise its window to the top.
+    This function requests that the currently connected replay UI raise its window to the top.
 This is only possible if an instance of the replay UI is currently connected, otherwise this function does nothing.
 This can be used in conjunction with IsTargetControlConnected and LaunchReplayUI to intelligently handle showing the UI after making a capture.

     Given OS differences it is not guaranteed that the UI will be successfully raised even if the request is passed on.
 On some OSs it may only be highlighted or otherwise indicated to the user.